stolostron/rhacm-docs/manage_cluster/prov_conn_bare.md

 * Account permissions that allow installing clusters on the bare metal infrastructure

-## Creating a provider connection by using the console
+## Creating a provider connection by using the console {#bare_provider_conn}

 To create a provider connection from the Red Hat Advanced Cluster Management for Kubernetes console, complete the following steps:

 1. From the navigation menu, navigate to **Automate infrastructure** > **Clusters**.

 2. On the _Clusters_ page, select the *Provider connections* tab.

   Existing provider connections are displayed.

 3. Select **Add connection**.

 4. Select **Bare metal** as your provider.

 5. Add a name for your provider connection.

 6. Select a namespace for your provider connection from the list.

   **Tip:** Create a namespace specifically to host your provider connections, both for convenience and added security.

 7. Add your *libvirt URI*.
 See [Connection URIs](https://libvirt.org/uri.html) for more information.

 8. Enter your *Red Hat OpenShift Pull Secret*.
 You can download your pull secret from [Pull secret](https://cloud.redhat.com/openshift/install/pull-secret).

 9. Add your *SSH Private Key* so you can access the cluster.
 See [Generating an SSH private key and adding it to the agent](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html/installing_on_bare_metal/installing-on-bare-metal#ssh-agent-using_installing-bare-metal) for more information about how to generate a key.